NLAXMIPRIYA/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**
 ```
 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: REGNumber:
 */
 module fa1_df(sum, cout, a, b, cin);
     output sum;